Lulin Observatory

 The Lulin Observatory (鹿林天文台 (Lùlín Tiānwéntái), obs. code: D35) is an astronomical observatory operated by the Institute of Astronomy, National Central University in Taiwan.

-It is located at the summit of Mount Lulin in Xinyi Township, Nantou County.
+It is located at the summit of Lulin Front Mountain in Xinyi Township, Nantou County.
 In 2007, Comet Lulin (C/2007 N3), was found by this observatory, and became the first comet discovered by a Taiwanese researcher.
 The minor planet 147918 Chiayi was also discovered here.

-The Lulin 1 meter had its first light in September 2002, after 10 years of development.
+The Lulin 1 meter telescope had its first light in September 2002, after 10 years of development.

+In 2024, the Observatory completed its wildfire prevention efforts via its firebreak.
+The construction work was initiated back in 2001, though the work only started in 2019 owing to delays.
+It spans a width of approximately 30 meters.